 Title loans are preferred by people as they offer a lot of flexibility when compared to the traditional loans available and help the borrower keep costs significantly down.
 Sometimes getting a loan from a bank or credit union can be very difficult, as there may be stringent financial requirements or other obstacles.
 There are established loan laws in Louisiana to protect customers from unfair and predatory practices of lending.
 Title loans are legal in Louisiana, and there are no explicit laws for title loans in Louisiana.
 There are certain laws that regulate small dollar amount options, as well as long and short-term loans.

 Title loans are not legal in every state, as some states consider them a form of predatory lending.
 Other states have regulations in place to limit the amount you can borrow.
 A few states are attempting to limit or cap the interest and fees that come with most bad credit title loans.

-Title loans expose consumers to the risk of losing their vehicles through repossession.
+Title loans can sometimes expose consumers to the risk of losing their vehicles through repossession.
 It may prove very difficult to keep your vehicle once offered for collateral on a title loan, as the interest can be extremely high.
 It’s worth noting, most applicants turn to this form of funding because they have limited choices for cash.
 Many have bad credit or a past bankruptcy and can’t qualify for traditional funding options like a bank or credit union loan.
 Even an installment loan from an online company can be tough to get if you have bad or poor credit.
 A common alternative to a title loan is pawning a vehicle.
-This carries the same risk, but usually will allow a borrower to receive a greater amount of money, as the lender holds the title and the vehicle as collateral.
+This carries the same risk but usually will allow a borrower to receive a greater amount of money, as the lender holds the title and the vehicle as collateral.